 By the end of this training, participants will be able to:

-Understand the principles and dynamics of swarm intelligence and cooperative robotics.
+- Understand the principles and mathematics of reinforcement learning.

 **Format of the Course**